-Performance prediction in IR has been mostly addressed as a query performance issue, which refers to the performance of an IR system in response to a specific query.
+Performance prediction in IR has been mostly addressed as a query performance issue. which refers to the performance of an IR system in response to a specific query.
 It also relates to the appropriateness of a query as an expression for a user information need.
 Dealing effectively with poorly-performing queries is a crucial issue in IR, and performance prediction provides tools that can be useful in many ways [22,23].
 From the user perspective, it provides valuable feedback that can be used to direct a search, e.g. by rephrasing the query or providing relevance feedback.
 From the perspective of an IR system, performance prediction provides a means to address the problem of retrieval consistency: a retrieval system can invoke alternative retrieval strategies for different queries according to their expected performance (query expansion or different ranking functions based on the predicted difficulty).
-From the perspective of a system administrator, she can identify queries related to a specific subject that are difficult for the search engine, and expand the collection of documents to better answer insufficiently covered subjects (e.g. adding more documents to the collection).
+From the perspective of a system administrator, she can identify queries related to a specific subject that are difficult for the search engine, and e.g. expand the collection of documents to better answer insufficiently covered subjects.
 For distributed IR, performance estimations can be used to decide which search engine and/or database to use for each particular query, or how much weight to give it when its results are combined with those of other engines.

-The prediction methods documented in the literature use a variety of available data, such as a query, its properties with respect to the retrieval space [7], the output of the retrieval system [5], or the output of other systems [3], as a basis for prediction.
-According to whether or not the retrieval results are used in the prediction, the methods can be classified into pre-retrieval and post-retrieval approaches [10].
+The prediction methods documented in the literature use a variety of available data as a basis for prediction, such as a query, its properties with respect to the retrieval space [7], the output of the retrieval system [5], or the output of other systems [3].
+According to whether or not the retrieval results are used in the prediction, the methods can be classified into pre- and post-retrieval approaches [10].
 The first type has the advantage that the prediction can be taken into account to improve the retrieval process itself.
 However, these predictors have the potential handicap, with regards to their accuracy, that the extra retrieval effectiveness cues available after the system response are not exploited [24].
 In post-retrieval prediction, predictors make use of retrieved results [2,23,24].
-Broadly speaking, techniques in this category provide better prediction accuracy compared to those in the previous category.
-However, computational efficiency is usually a problem for many of these techniques, and furthermore, the predictions cannot be used to improve the retrieval strategies, as the output from the latter is needed to compute the predictions in the first place.
+Broadly speaking, techniques in this category provide better prediction accuracy.
+However, computational efficiency is usually a problem for many of these techniques, and furthermore, the predictions cannot be used to improve the retrieval strategies, unless some kind of iteration is applied, as the output from the retrieval system is needed to compute the predictions in the first place.

-Pre-retrieval query performance has been studied mainly based on statistic methods, though linguistic approaches have also been researched.
-Simple statistic approaches based on the inverse document frequency (IDF), and variations thereof, have been proposed [11,14,19], showing moderate correlation with query performance though.
+Pre-retrieval query performance has been studied mainly based on statistic methods, though linguistic approaches have also been researched [17].
+Simple statistic approaches based on IDF, and variations thereof, have been proposed [11,13,18], showing moderate correlation with query performance though.
 He & Ounis propose the notion of query scope as a measure of the specificity of a query, which is quantified as the percentage of documents in the collection that contain at least one query term [11].
-Query scope is effective in inferring query performance for short queries in ad hoc text retrieval, though it seems very sensitive to query length [17].
+Query scope is effective in predicting the performance of short queries, though it seems very sensitive to query length [16].